hoteye/ink-visual-testing/README.md

 ## License

-Dual-licensed under MIT or CC0 1.0 Universal.
-Choose whichever license better fits your project.
-See `LICENSE`, `LICENSE-MIT`, and `LICENSE-CC0` for details.
+MIT License.
+See `LICENSE` for details.